 The long awaited cloud biased laptops from Google, Google Chromebooks have finally gone on sale in the United States.
 Google Chromebooks are now available for pre-order at Amazon and Bestbuy in the United States and starts shipping from June 15, 2011.
 Google Chromebooks are laptops running Google Chrome OS built for a new computing philosophy called cloud computing where your software and data reside securely on the cloud (web) instead of in local storage.

-Buy Original Laptops Online
+Where to Buy Laptops

 The first set of Google Chromebooks will be coming from Samsung and Acer.
 Acer and Samsung Chrome OS laptops are called Cromia and Series 5 respectively.
 The new Google Chromebooks will be available in Wi-Fi only models and 3G + Wi-Fi combo models.